 This bike comes equipped with a variety of sensors as well.
 Including heart rate sensors built into the bike's handlebars.
 You can also keep your entertained on this bike thanks to its built-in media bay.
 You get MP3 speakers, a headphone jack, and a magazine rack as well.

 - Designed with ease of use kept in mind.
-It's easy to use interface makes it ideal for the elderly or people who are new to recumbent bikes.
+It's easy to use interface makes it ideal for the elderly or obese people who are new to recumbent exercise bikes.

 - The bike has a very comfortable seat.